One day Prague travel itinerary – How to make the most of your visit in 2026

 Pařížská Street, just off the Old Town Square, is a road full of luxury shops, lined with buildings featuring impressive facades, where you can enjoy a pleasant stroll and of course, enjoy window shopping (or a real shopping if you have the budget!).

 Walking down the Parizska street, you really feel the atmosphere of the French capital – Paris, which is how the street got it’s name.
-Old buildings with large glass shop windows showcase the most exquisite products of the most expensive clothing, jewellery, and fashion accessories.
+Old buildings with large glass shop windows have the most exquisite products of the most expensive clothing, jewellery, and fashion accessories.
 You can find here luxury brands, such as Hermés, Dolce & Gabbana, Louis Vuitton, Prada, Gucci, Jimmy Choo, Fendi, and many others.

 The 500-meter-long Pařížská Street connects Cechův Bridge with Old Town Square and because of the town redevelopment at the end of the 19th and beginning of the 20th century, it runs through the center of the former Jewish Quarter.